kongulov/kongulov.dev/_posts/2022-08-29-what-are-indexes-and-how-do-they-work.md

 So there are two problems when reading data:

 - Low speed of reading files due to the location of blocks in different parts of the disk (fragmentation).
-- A large number of comparison operations to find the desired data.
+- It requires a large number of comparison operations to find the desired data.

 <h3>3.
 Data sorting</h3>

 Let's imagine that we have sorted our 10 entries in descending order.
 Then, using the <a href="https://en.wikipedia.org/wiki/Binary_search_algorithm" target="_blank">binary search algorithm</a>,
-we could select the values we need in a maximum of 4 operations:
+we could select the values we needed in a maximum of four operations:

 <div class="post-image">
     <img src="{{ site.url }}/assets/images/posts/what-are-indexes-and-how-do-they-work/image3.webp" alt="Data sorting">